Izemrasen/Clavardage/README.txt

 History
-	use receive buffer: do not store the entire history in memory msg received -> update DB && display -> flush buffer ArrayList -> Array (more efficient?)
+	use receive buffer: do not store the entire history in memory msg received -> update DB && display -> flush buffer Smart conflict handling between users having the same username Cast the dice
+	OR central server has authority
+ArrayList -> Array (more efficient?)
 Session
 	check redundancies in table 'sessions' (sessions can be opened by server and by client on the same side!)
 GUI
 	Save username and write it by default in the login form Correct warnings
-Add @Override whenever needed
+Check indentation level (max 2-3) && line width (max 100) Add @Override whenever needed
 Assess quality of connection (e.g. ping or TCP information (window size, etc.))
 	(dateSent, dateReceived) useless for this task because the two machines aren't necessarily sync to the same clock Security
 	Authentication (certificates), integrity (signature)
 	Username not used anymore as a way to id users

+MARKETING, or why our piece of software is some crazy shit (pickle Riiiiiiick!!!)
+Optimized UDP datagrams: compressed as hell
+SQLite database: monolithic, more universal (cross-platform, used by lot of software), etc.
+User identified by port => can run multiple instances of the app on the very same machine
+TODO: Smart conflict handling between users having the same username